bejerome/laravel-5-foundation-6/readme.md

 ### Building Foundation with Laravel Elixir

-After your `gulpfile.js` is all set up and ready to go with `mix.sass` and `mix.babel` we are ready go go ahead and run gulp and get our full concatinated and compiled JS and CSS files.
+After your `gulpfile.js` is all set up and ready to go with `mix.sass` and `mix.babel` we are ready to go ahead and run gulp and get our full concatenated and compiled JS and CSS files.

 ```bash
 # Run gulp once and do NOT minify.